D. J. Cooper: Professional career

-2013-15
+2013–15

 After going undrafted in the 2013 NBA draft, Cooper signed his first professional contract in August 2013, with the Greek Basket League's PAOK for the 2013–14 season.

 On August 18, 2014, he signed with Enisey Krasnoyarsk of Russia for the 2014–15 season.
 On May 12, 2015, he signed with the Greek club Panathinaikos for the rest of the 2014–15 Greek Basket League season.

 On August 1, 2015, he signed with Krasny Oktyabr of Russia.
 On November 21, 2015, he left the Russian club and signed a two-year contract with AEK Athens of Greece.
 He left AEK after appearing in seven games.
 On January 25, 2016, he signed with AS Monaco Basket for the rest of the season.

-2016-18
+2016–18

 On August 8, 2016, Cooper signed with Élan Béarnais Pau-Orthez of France.
 Cooper was the assists leader in the 2016–17 Pro A season, and after the regular season he was named the competition's Most Valuable Player.

 On July 8, 2017, Cooper signed a two-year deal with French club BCM Gravelines.
 On October 16, 2017, he parted ways with Gravelines after appearing in four games.
 Three days later, he returned to AS Monaco.
 After averaging 6.9 points and 7.2 assists per game in the 2017–18 season, Cooper announced he was leaving Monaco on September 7, 2018.

-2020-present
+2020–present

 On June 10, 2020, Cooper signed with Élan Chalon of the LNB Pro A in France.
 He parted ways with the team on October 8, after appearing in three games and averaging 9.6 points and 6.6 assists per game.
 On November 3, Cooper signed with the Dorados de Chihuahua of the Liga Nacional de Baloncesto Profesional in Mexico; he played two games for them.
 On December 14, 2020, he signed with Stal Ostrów Wielkopolski in Poland, but he left them on December 23.
-On February 25, 2021, he signed signed with Dnipro Dnipropetrovsk in Ukraine.
+On February 25, 2021, he signed with Dnipro Dnipropetrovsk in Ukraine.
 The Ukrainian Basketball SuperLeague paused in March 2022.

 Cooper then signed with Bnei Herzliya Basket in the Israeli Basketball Premier League.
 In the 2021-22 season, he led the league in assist average, averaging 10.2 per game, and in steals average, at 2.4 per game.

 On July 5, 2022, he signed with Ironi Ness Ziona of the Israeli Basketball Premier League.

+On November 7, 2024, he signed with Śląsk Wrocław of the Polish Basketball League (PLK).

+On February 18, 2025, he signed with Hapoel Holon of the Israeli Basketball Premier League.

 Suspension

 In 2019, FIBA issued Cooper a two-year suspension for using another person's urine in an attempt to cheat a doping test.
 The test initially indicated an elevated level of human chorionic gonadotropin, which is most commonly produced by the placenta during pregnancy.
-That urine, according to the report, actually belonged to his girlfriend.
+That urine, according to the report, belonged to his girlfriend.